Table of Contents

 1. The final screen will now let you know you are "All set!" and the Windows Hello for Business settings are complete.

-Each method setup here can be changed on the login screen by selecting Sign-in options and then selecting the icon for the alternative sign-in option
+Each method setup here can be changed on the login screen by selecting the Sign-in options and then selecti the icon for the alternative sign-in option

-The process below details the specific steps needed to change the sign-in option at the login screen.
+The process below outlines the steps needed to change the sign-in option at the login screen.
 This is only applicable after you have completed the Enrollment Experience.

 1. Hover over the icon to see the option and select the desired sign-in method.
 For example, select the Key icon to change back to your traditional password sign-in method.